 Yachts can hire moorings on both sides of Neiafu Harbour.
 Remember that all the moorings belong to someone, so request permission before picking one up and enquire about strength for your size of boat.
 Many are not properly marked.
 Don't try to just pick up a mooring without clearing in, the officials watch carefully.

-The following anchorages (#6, #7, #8, #19, #32 and Maninita) have moorings put down to protect the coral and are free to pick up but donations are expected to help maintenance & placement of future moorings (Receipts given at Tonga Visitors Bureau, cafe Tropicana, Aquarium and Moorings).
+The following anchorages (#6, #7, #8, #19, #32 and Maninita) have moorings put down to protect the coral and are free to pick up - but donations are expected to help maintenance & placement of future moorings (receipts given at cafe Tropicana, Aquarium and Moorings).
 Maintenance of these moorings is questionable, so be sure to check.

-If you choose to anchor instead, please do so far enough away from any moorings.
+If you choose to anchor instead, it is important that you do so far enough away from any moorings.
 On the western-side there are some good anchor spots toward the north.
 On the eastern-side there is plenty of room more to the south.
 Anchorage space can be a problem close to town because of deep water, except where most moorings are located.

 Port of Refuge (Vava'u) Yacht Club is located at the Mango Cafe.